 The Preferred Destination

 "Komoux" as named by the First Nations people stands for "land of plenty".
 Today, that is still an accurate description.
 People from all over western Canada are moving to the Comox Valley for its picturesque and serene environment, warm comfortable climate, and availability of amenities and services.
-It is a virtual paradise of beaches, rivers, mountains, lakes, wilderness parks, festivals, culture, artisans, agriculture and recreational activities, located ocean side.
+It is a virtual paradise of beaches, rivers, mountains, lakes, wilderness parks, festivals, culture, artisans, agriculture and recreational activities.
 With an airport, inland highway and proximity to the ferries it is also an accessible community for visitors and for getting around.
 For west coast options, housing prices are a fraction of those in Victoria and Vancouver.

 Kye Bay at low tide provides endless exploration opportunities for strollers along it's sandy shores.